 Our Markeaton Street site has a dedicated film and television studio space for teaching and student projects - and experienced technicians who provide support.

 Every year students from the School of Arts celebrate their time at University by showcasing their work at an end of year Degree Show at Markeaton Street and across the City of Derby.
 The Show usually runs throughout June and is a fantastic opportunity for potential employers, friends, family, industry and members of the public to see exciting creations by the next generation of artists, designers, creators and makers from Derby.
 The Show takes the form of:

 Your personal academic tutor will work with you to help you get the most out of your time at university.
 Having someone to talk to about your academic progress, your university experience and your professional aspirations is hugely valuable.
 We want you to feel challenged in your studies, stretched but confident to achieve your academic and professional goals.

-- Access to HE Diploma 60 credits: 45 at level 3 with a minimum of Dist: 15 Merit: 24 Pass: 6
+Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 15 Merit: 24 Pass: 6

 We usually consider an A-level in General Studies as a supplementary qualification.
 A good application/performance will be taken into account if you do not meet the criteria/offer conditions.

 Offers will be made initially based on your application, including predicted grades and/or grades you have already achieved.
 Following this, if you submit a strong portfolio we will make you an unconditional offer, to reflect the quality of your work and your potential.